davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   for use in an exception handler.

 interrupt
-  ``interrupt`` function attribute, NDS32
-  On NDS32 target, this attribute indicates that the specified function is an interrupt handler.
+  ``interrupt`` function attribute, NDS32On NDS32 target, this attribute indicates that the specified function is an interrupt handler.
 The compiler generates corresponding sections for use in an interrupt handler.
 You can use the following attributes to modify the behavior:

   nested
-    ``nested`` function attribute, NDS32
-    This interrupt service routine is interruptible.
+    ``nested`` function attribute, NDS32This interrupt service routine is interruptible.

   not_nested
-    ``not_nested`` function attribute, NDS32
-    This interrupt service routine is not interruptible.
+    ``not_nested`` function attribute, NDS32This interrupt service routine is not interruptible.

   nested_ready
-    ``nested_ready`` function attribute, NDS32
-    This interrupt service routine is interruptible after ``PSW.GIE`` (global interrupt enable) is set.
+    ``nested_ready`` function attribute, NDS32This interrupt service routine is interruptible after ``PSW.GIE`` (global interrupt enable) is set.
 This allows interrupt service routine to finish some short critical code before enabling interrupts.

   save_all
-    ``save_all`` function attribute, NDS32
-    The system will help save all registers into stack before entering interrupt handler.
+    ``save_all`` function attribute, NDS32The system will help save all registers into stack before entering interrupt handler.

   partial_save
-    ``partial_save`` function attribute, NDS32
-    The system will help save caller registers into stack before entering interrupt handler.
+    ``partial_save`` function attribute, NDS32The system will help save caller registers into stack before entering interrupt handler.

 naked
-  ``naked`` function attribute, NDS32
-  This attribute allows the compiler to construct the requisite function declaration, while allowing the body of the function to be assembly code.
+  ``naked`` function attribute, NDS32This attribute allows the compiler to construct the requisite function declaration, while allowing the body of the function to be assembly code.
 The specified function will not have prologue/epilogue sequences generated by the compiler.
 Only basic